rchartra/NcCut/paper.md

 user can additionally plot multiple variables (Figure 4) and values along the chosen z dimension.
 Additionally, users can see a plot of the data values for all z values shown as an image, which can be done for multiple variables at once (Figure 3b).
 From here users can choose to save the data to a .JSON file as well as save the plot to either a .PNG or .PDF format.
-The JSON file groups the pixel data and their coordinates together and labels them by the transect number shown on the viewer.
+The JSON file groups the pixel data and their coordinates together and labels them by the transect number shown in the viewing interface.
 If the marker tool was used, the transects are further grouped and labeled by their marker number.
 This labeled and organized data structure aims to be easily loaded and understood using minimal programming experience in a language such as Python or R.